Applications for theNoxious Weed Trust Fund Local Cooperative funding opportunity are due by January 6, 2020.

 **This opportunity is not a sustainable funding source or a permanent cost-share program for landowners.
 It is designed to give Cooperative Weed Management Areas a boost in funding to create a big impact and get the weed infestations to a stage where they can be maintained without funding assistance.
 All grant applications should complement and enhance the Montana Weed Management Plan.
 Additional information can be found in the Noxious Weed Trust Fund Grant Guidelines and on the Montana Department of Agriculture website.

 The Noxious Weed Trust Fund grant program provides 50:50 cost-share for herbicides, commercial applicator, and re-seeding mixtures.
+Purchasing chemicals through the state bid is highly recommended.
+If you are unable to do so, please explain why on the herbicide worksheet.
+Herbicide prices may not exceed 15% of state bid.
 Projects will be funded only if matching funds are available from the participating cooperators.
 The maximum grant amount is limited to $75,000 per application.
 Administrative costs up to 3% of grant total, maximum of $1,000, are allowed for project coordinators that have not received a Special County/Reservation grant.

 NEW LOCAL COOPERATIVE PROJECTS REQUIRE AN ENVIRONMENTAL ASSESSMENT (EA) The EA portion of the grant application directs the grant participants in making the appropriate choice of herbicides to use depending on the noxious weed species along with environmental characteristics, such as groundwater depth, surface water resources, soil type, non-target plant damage, along with threatened, endangered, and sensitive species.
 It is important to start gathering EA information early to allow enough time to complete the environmental assessment forms that ask for a description and a mitigation statement.
 For more information on the EA process scroll down to the Attachments section on this page and open or download the Environmental Assessment resource information file by clicking on the file name.